Aguiar-Dev/Utility-Tool/README.md

 ### Logging

-In order to log using the util tool simply remember this format `util.writer(title, data, status, consoleMethod)`.
+In order to log using the util tool simply remember this format `util.log(title, data, status)`.

 - Title: is the header of the log.
+It makes it easier to discern where you log is in the logfiles.
 - Data: is any type of data that you pass in.
 For logging purposes data is simply a placeholder.
 - Status: is meant to be any piece of information that would benefit the developer.
-Ex: `Test #3: Successful function`
+Ex: `Test #3: Succesful function`
-- consoleMethod: takes one of the strings in the array based on what kind of console you want ['log', 'warn', 'error'].
-They will console in different colors.

 Example Output:
 ```
-util.writer('Testing Log', '', 'Test successful', 'log')
+util.log('Testing Log', '', 'Test successful')
 //Data was passed in as an empty string in order to leave whitespace.

 Output:
 =================================================
-[2016-06-23T14:48:26-04:00]: Testing Log
+[2016-06-20T23:18:22-04:00]: Testing Log
 =================================================
+''
- "" Test successful
+Test Successful
 ```

 ### Debugging